 KAT is excited to join the Glowing Body Healing Arts team and honored to be offered the opportunity to serve the greater community in Thai Sports Massage Bodywork.

 • It is understood that massage therapy is intended for relaxation, and it is not meant to diagnose, treat or remedy any illness, disease, injury, physical condition or mental disorder.

 • Except in cases of emergency, I agree to pay for all sessions which are not cancelled at least 24 hours in advance.

 • Massage therapy is strictly non-sexual.
-Under extenuating circumstances, either party reserves the right to
+Under extenuating circumstances, either party reserves the right to immediately terminate the session.

 • Practice of all forms of massage therapy is subject to local laws and ordinances.